From Suicide to Success

 Now, with my poorly baby these feelings of anxiety and dissociation intensified.
 I dreaded returning to work, fearing that someone might inadvertently give my daughter the wrong food, causing her harm.
 I became distrustful of everyone other than my husband.
 We would hoover 8/9 times a day as we had other children in the house and could not risk the baby picking up their food, we could not go to play areas with her because the fear of her touching something a child had touched that had previously eaten an allergen was terrifying.

-Each day, I put on a brave face, but the mirror reflected my inner turmoil, the scars from past struggles became new ones and they were constantly sore from holding the baby in an upright position, she could not sleep laying down and so for 6 months straight my husband and I took turns at sitting upright with her all night so she could rest, the weight of this responsibility, looking after two other children (one with their own mental health and was going through camhs), and the fear of being a burden to those around me was so intense.
+Each day, I put on a brave face, but the mirror reflected my inner turmoil, I was constantly sore from holding the baby in an upright position, she could not sleep laying down and so for 6 months straight my husband and I took turns at sitting upright with her all night so she could rest, the weight of this responsibility, looking after two other children (one with their own mental health and was going through camhs), and the fear of being a burden to those around me was so intense.

-I constantly wondered how my husband could still love me, I was a mess, why were my children always happy to see me?
-Why were my friends always messaging me asking how I was, instead of lucky I felt disgusting, I felt like I was a burden to these people.
+I constantly wondered how my husband could still love me, I was a mess, instead of lucky and grateful I felt disgusting, I felt like I was a burden to these people.

 I cried daily, overwhelmed by the pressure.
-Eventually, I couldn’t bear it any longer and requested time off to boost my milk supply.
-Even during this break, the hospital continued to contact me, adding to my stress.
+Eventually, I couldn’t bear it any longer and requested a fit note from my Dr for time off to boost my milk supply.
+Even during this time, the hospital continued to contact me, adding to my stress, despite the agreement being that they would contact me when they found me a suitable room to express in.
 Christmas Eve brought no respite as I was faced with a long phone call from the ward regarding my return.

-Returning to work, I faced the same challenges.
-Still no suitable space for expressing milk.
-The ward suggested a spare patient bedroom on another ward, but the uncertainty of its availability meant I had to call them daily and pray that the room wasn't taken.
-My milk supply dwindled, and frustration mounted.
-How could a mental health hospital not care about their own staff's mental well-being?
+It was then suggested that I use a spare patient bedroom on another ward, but the uncertainty of its availability meant I had to call them daily and pray that the room wasn't taken.

-Then an opportunity arose: a chance to join the team on the ward where I expressed milk.
+An opportunity later arose: a chance to join the team on the ward where I expressed milk.
 I applied, drawing on my experiences with allergies, intolerances, food intake, and mental health.
 I secured the position and felt a renewed sense of purpose.

 But the emotional weight persisted.
-I was crying on my breaks, I was self harming more, I was noticeably losing weight now and could not hide it, my mother in law contacted the Dr to make me an appointment and I was diagnosed me with postnatal depression—a revelation that hit me like a brick.
+I was crying on my breaks, I was noticeably losing weight now and could not hide it, my mother in law contacted the Dr to make me an appointment and I was diagnosed me with postnatal depression—a revelation that hit me like a brick.

 Healing Through Creativity